constantcontact/gatekeepah/README.md

 GateKeepah
 ======
 ## Summary
-A very simplistic plugin designed to run before sonar code analysis to create, update, and assign a quality gate for code coverage to a project.
-Having the quality gate in place for your analysis will break your build if it does not meet the critera supplied by the plugin.
+A plugin with a targeted purpose designed to run before sonar code analysis to create, update, and assign a quality gate for code coverage to a project.
+Having the quality gate in place for your analysis will break your build if it does not meet the criteria supplied by the plugin.

 ### Example Use Case
 Job is triggered from a pull request (see YAPah Jenkins Plugin), the project will be cloned and built with all the pull requests changes.
 Gatekeeper creates a sonar project, a quality gate, and assigns the quality gate to that project then the Sonar Qube Analysis plugin will either succeed or fail the build based on the quality gate metrics.

 ### Required Jenkins Plugins
 This plugin does not require plugins to function.
 However, you need to have a working instance of Sonar running to be able to run the plugin.

+### Required Jenkins Plugins
+SonarQube Plugin (v2.3)

 ### Jenkins Installation
 1. Build the plugin (mvn package)